Fact and Myth

 Fact did not reply.

 “I don’t think so…” Vonn woofed.
 The yellow lab was staring intently at a worktable covered in angular mechanical pieces, fiber-optic wiring, and piles of snowy white fabric.
-Atop the pile fabric rested an oblong metal shape — a silver skull with a pair of silver eyes, gazing sightlessly back at the Tri-Galactic Navy officers.
+Atop the pile of fabric rested an oblong metal shape — a silver skull with a pair of silver eyes, gazing sightlessly back at the Tri-Galactic Navy officers.

 Fact came closer to the worktable and examined the skull.
 Gold eyes stared at silver eyes.
 The silver eyes had specks of real silver in them, like Fact’s eyes were made with real gold.
 The electromagnetic fingerprint was unmistakable to Fact’s highly sensitive spectroscopic vision system.